AmitRoy7781/transformers_graph_connectivity/README.md

 <h1 align="center">Transformers Can Learn Connectivity in Some Graphs but Not Others</h1>

-This repository contains the official implementation of the paper "Transformers Can Learn Connectivity in Some Graphs but Not Others"
+This repository contains the official implementation of the paper "Transformers Can Learn Connectivity in Some Graphs but Not Others" by [Amit Roy](https://amitroy7781.github.io) and [Abulhair Saparov](asaparov.org)

 ## Abstract
 <p align="justify">